Nikon D1 vs Pentax K-1 II

 Many modern cameras cannot only take still pictures, but also record videos.
 The K-1 II indeed provides for movie recording, while the D1 does not.
 The highest resolution format that the K-1 II can use is 1080/60i.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The D1 and the K-1 II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinder in the K-1 II offers a wider field of view (100%) than the one in the D1 (96%), so that a larger proportion of the captured image is visible in the finder.
 In addition, the viewfinder of the K-1 II has a higher magnification (0.70x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Nikon D1 and Pentax K-1 II in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the K-1 II and the D1 is in-body image stabilization (IBIS).
-The K-1 II reduces the risk of handshake-induced blur with all attached lenses, while the D1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-1 II reduces the risk of handshake-induced blur with all attached lenses, while the D1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Pentax K-1 II has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The D1 writes its imaging data to Compact Flash cards, while the K-1 II uses SDXC cards.
 The K-1 II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the D1 only has one slot.